BBVA/docker-hdfs-alluxio-spark/README.md

 export HUSER=openshift
 export MINISHIFT=true
 ```
-**NOTE:** Replace the `...192.168.42.42` segment with the appropiate ip where you have your local minishift.
+**NOTE:** Replace the `...192.168.42.42` segment with the appropriate ip where you have your local minishift.
 You can also find the full url by using the openshift ui.
 To do so, open your OpenShift web console and go to your project, in `Aplications/Routes` tab you will find all your applications routes.

 Next we will create some folders we will need for our job:
 ```sh